Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Aside from adjustments to a person’s diet, there are some medications providers use to help provide symptom relief and management of the EoE.
 It is important to note that aside from the first medication being approved by the U.S. Food and Drug Administration (FDA) to treat EoE, typical options for treatment include proton pump inhibitors and steroids.
 Proton pump inhibitors (PPIs) reduce acid production in the stomach and have also been found to be able to reduce esophageal inflammation in some patients with EoE.
 PPIs are very commonly used as a frontline therapeutic for EoE patients.
 If PPIs do not work for a patient, another option may be swallowed topical corticosteroids.
 Swallowing small prescribed doses of corticosteroids so they come in direct contact with and treat the inner lining of the esophagus is the most common treatment.

-Amanda Hofmann, MPAS, PA-C, is a graduate of Duquesne University, in Pittsburgh, PA.
-After spending 8 years in clinical practice, she joined United Allergy Services where she is currently the Vice President of Clinical.
+Amanda Hofmann, MPAS, PA-C, is a graduate of Duquesne University, in Pittsburgh, Pennsylvania.
+After spending eight years in clinical practice, she joined United Allergy Services as the vice president of clinical.
 Amanda is also the past president of the Association of PAs in Allergy, Asthma, and Immunology.

 United Allergy Services is also on FacebookLinkedInor TwitterSee other interesting and related articles on the UAS Blog.